-After paraffin has stiffened, and has been cooled in the refrigerator, it is possible to process the last edge.
-This face sharpens with gentle turning conditions, since the mechanical strength of the paraffin gluing the internal surfaces is small.
+After paraffin has stiffened and cooled in the refrigerator, it is possible to process the last edge.
+This face sharpens with gentle turning conditions since the mechanical strength of the paraffin gluing the internal surfaces is small.
 Accordingly, this face takes 5-15 minutes to process.
-Then the balloon is heated with hot air from a building dryer to remove paraffin, and washed in a solvent.
+The balloon is then heated with hot air from a building dryer to remove paraffin and washed in a solvent.

-Mechanical cleaning and deburring occurs in a rotating drum, like in a washing machine, only without water.
+Mechanical cleaning and deburring occur in a rotating drum, like in a washing machine, only without water.
 Balls are rolled inside, all internal figures experience multiple collisions, which remove sticky chips and burrs.
-The processing time in the first drum is from 15 to 45 minutes, depending on the material (brass, for example, requires less processing time), and the size of the figure.
+The processing time in the first drum is from 15 to 45 minutes, depending on the material (brass, for example, requires less processing time) and the figure's size.
 The process goes on without human intervention; at the same time, 4-5 details are processed.

 Then finer cleaning and light polishing in the second drum with a dry polishing powder is carried out.
-This stage requires 30 minutes - 1 hour of time.
+This stage requires 30 minutes - 1 hour.
 2-3 parts are processed simultaneously.
 If you put more parts at the same time, they can scratch each other.
 You can use a large drum into which you will need to load more powder.

 The final operation - polishing the surface of the ball.
 It is made by hand on a felt wheel with GOI paste.
 Then - washing in gasoline and hot water with soap.

-And to manufacture, for example, a cube with a side of 25mm, it takes about 45 minutes.
-Nuts are also made quickly.
+For example, to manufacture a cube with a size of 25mm, it takes about 45 minutes.
+Screw-nuts are also made quickly.